jly017tech/NightByteDash/README.md

 <p>NightByteDash is an financial gui application shows three different charts: Revenue, Customers, and Products sold.
 I design an application using Figma where I was brainstorming and creating few rectangular shapes, textboxes, and some icons.
-I imported Matploit to create area chart, table chart, and ciruclar chart.
+I imported Matplotlab to create area chart, table chart, and ciruclar chart.
 I created data.py file and gets sales, table data, and revenue from NightByte company's data to show in each graphs.
 </p>